Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 Now, there is a caveat here and I should be forthcoming.
 This Rust program doesn't know how to prove that the `DirectProduct` and `DirectSum` types are equivalent.
-I did provide for you an implementation of the `Into` trait from each direction that we can verify by hand can be done back-and-forth with no loss of information, but we would need an additional constraint in place, i.e., we would need to run a program that checks the following:
+I did provide for you an implementation of the `From` trait from each direction that we can verify by hand can be done back-and-forth with no loss of information, but we would need an additional constraint in place, i.e., we would need to run a program that checks the following:
 ```rust
 fn check_equivalence_prod_to_sum<M, N, F>(product: DirectProduct<M, N, F>) -> bool
 where